infinitegarg/portfolio/_notes/2019-07-28-multidisciplinary-designer,.md

 - Creating mockups and prototyping
 - Gathering feedback
 - Planning marketing and business with the stakeholders
+<br><br>

-Techs known before this: Photoshop, Illustrator, Sketch
+- Techs known before this: Photoshop, Illustrator, Sketch
-Techs which I learnt: Invision, Zeplin, Abstract, Invision Studio, Framer, draw.io
+- Techs which I learnt: Invision, Zeplin, Abstract, Invision Studio, Framer, draw.io

 <br><br><br>
 All of this helped me improve my skills and made me have a better understanding of the product development journey at each step.
 This allows me to communicate better with my teammates, have empathy towards them and create awesome user experiences.